xcube-dev/xcube/docs/source/storeconv.md

 While an opener is free to define any open parameters for any of its datasets, there are some common parameters which are likely to be used by the majority of datasets.
+Also, there are some parameters which are fundamental for the description of a dataset and therefore MUST be included in a schema (these parameters are denoted explicitly in the list below).
+In case that an opener does not support varying values of one of these parameters, a constant value must be set.

 Any dataset requiring the specification of these parameters MUST use the standard parameter names, syntax, and semantics defined below, in order to keep the interface consistent.
 For instance, if a dataset allows a time aggregation period to be specified, it MUST use the `time_period`